 Bread and butter for any SEO tool.
 Firstly, Serpstat gives you an overview of your chosen keyword’s popularity and difficulty helping you to uncover keywords worth ranking for.
 Use performance indicators such as search volume, external backlinks, cost-per-click, level of competition or number of search results to assess the keyword’s potential value to your site.
 Many competitors determine ‘Keyword Difficulty’ on backlinks alone so this added criteria is a big tick for Serpstat.

 Serpstat’s advanced algorithm shines here too.
 Track the top 100 domains (rather than top 10-20 versus other tools) for every keyword across 12,000 major cities, and all the world’s countries and languages.
-Discover your positions (top 10, top 40 etc) and your overall market share of your chosen keywords.
+Discover your keyword position distribution (top 10, top 40 etc) and your overall market share of your chosen keywords.
 Only bugbear here is that for some reason these results don’t always show-up in Serpstat’s dashboard of your site’s top organic keywords so I keep an eye on both lists.

 This subsection of ‘Keywords’ finds content suggestions based on people’s unanswered questions and common searches.
 Tap into the vast depths of Serpstat’s related keywords database and spot gaps that you can fill.
 An incredibly neat tool when used in combination with the keyword selection tool that sheds more light on each term’s potential.